Webcast: Steps Toward Cyber Risk Resiliency

 Some businesses already have plans and processes in place to manage and mitigate evolving cyber risk, but many still have a long way to go before achieving cyber risk resiliency, according to panelists on Marsh’s The New Reality of Risk® webcast.

-The evolving nature of cyber risks constantly challenge organizations to keep pace with the exposures.
-This was underscored by this year’s WannaCry and NotPetya attacks, where many organizations suffered significant business interruption losses.
+The evolving nature of cyber risks constantly challenge organisations to keep pace with the exposures.
+This was underscored by this year’s WannaCry and NotPetya attacks, where many organisations suffered significant business interruption losses.